vcz-fr/Meetup-Notes/meetups/bdx-js/2019-09-17_WASM-for-developers.md

 WASM is a binary portable format serving as a compilation target for many other languages.
 The result of the compilation can be used inside the VMs of modern web browsers and Node.JS.
 It is fair to say that WASM is a spiritual successor to Java applets, Flash and Silverlight but open source, standard and natively supported by web browsers!
 In terms of performance, WASM is fast, memory-safe, efficient, sandboxed, debuggable and is part of the Web toolkit.
 Again, WASM does not replace the web stack, rather it **completes** it.

-Many companies and aplications use WASM today, including Figma, Autocad, Qt, Unreal Engine, Unity, Google Earth, etc. The common denominator between all of these is that they have strong requirements in terms of performance and memory usage.
+Many companies and applications use WASM today, including Figma, Autocad, Qt, Unreal Engine, Unity, Google Earth, etc. The common denominator between all of these is that they have strong requirements in terms of performance and memory usage.

 ## History